tinysheep007/RIG-API-Calls-in-React-Native/README.md

 ![eorr](https://user-images.githubusercontent.com/58338071/179830835-2f287ed5-2fc8-47c2-bbb5-24d955fd4097.JPG)

 # What should we do now?
+-Method 2 worked for me

+## Method 1
 -If you are using react or react native, you can dodge this problem by adding the perfix of the website at package.json as a proxy.

 ![proxy1](https://user-images.githubusercontent.com/58338071/179831227-0459eb3f-3756-4429-98ab-bef654f8bd81.JPG)